The Garden of Gethsemane has particular significance because it was not only an olive grove, but also the location where olives were pressed into oil.

 If we are merely seeking a crown of glory, hoping to skirt by Christ's suffering, we must ask ourselves whether we really accept the Passover cup.

 What was Jesus thinking about during His last hours as a human?
 It seems highly unlikely that our pure and sinless Savior spent much time thinking about our sins.
-The gospel accounts reveal what Jesus knew about His suffering, death, and resurrection, as well as His relationship with the Father.
+The gospel accounts reveal what Jesus knew about His suffering, death, and resurrection, as w. . .

-When we partake of the tiny cup of wine at the Passover service, we usually think of its symbolism as Christ's blood shed for our sins.
-However, the cup itself and its contents have another, vital meaning for us!
+When we partake of the cup of wine at Passover, we usually think of Christ's blood shed for sins.
+However, the cup and its contents have another meaning for us.

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.